 - How to make millions with money trees

 - Consequences of time travel

 Here are the basics: every day there will be a glowing spot hidden somewhere on your island.
 Dig it up to find some bells — often just 1,000 — but don’t fill the hole in!
 Instead, bury 10k bells in this new hole, and you’re well on your way.

 How long does it take for money trees to grow?

 A few days later, your tree will be fully grown, and you can snag a whopping 30k bells for your efforts.
 But what if you could reliably turn your simple 30k money tree into a 100k money tree without the fear of losing bells?
 Here’s how.

 How to make millions with Animal Crossing money trees

 Money trees are always good for a little extra cash.
 As your island continues to grow though, your ambitions become bigger — like terraforming your entire village — and you’ll need every last bell in the bank.

 The problem is, money trees have a risk factor to them.
-Planting 10k bells is safest, because you will always get 30k in return.
-Some Animal Crossing fans live on the braver side, burying up to 99k.
+Planting 10k bells is the safest choice, because you will always get 30k in return.
+Some Animal Crossing fans live on the braver side, though, burying up to 99k.
 They often lose their bells.

 There is a solution though — time travel.
 Mucking around with your Switch’s date settings is a surefire way to guarantee your 99k bells get turned into 297k: